UFFeScience/OntoExpLine/README.md

 * __has super classe:__

 #### AbstractActivity:
-An AbstractActivity establishes an operation but no specify how to do it.
-In the abstract workflow  context, an abstract activity represents the blocks that compose the flow.
+An AbstractActivity establishes an operation, but no specify how to do it.
+In the abstract workflow context, an abstract activity represents the blocks that compose the workflow.

 * __has super classe:__ expline:ExperimentLine